On this page, you will find the following instructions:

 To use the MLC with signals is described here.

-In firmware 0.5, there is an example configuration file called “MattzoLayoutController_Configuration_FormSignals.h” that should help you to easily configure your signals.
+In the firmware package, there is an example configuration file called “MLC_conf_FormSignals.h” that should help you to easily configure your signals.